igomezv/neuralike/README.md

 ## Deep Learning and Genetic Algorithms for Cosmological Bayesian Inference Speed-up

-Code of our paper *Deep Learning and genetic algorithms for cosmological Bayesian inference speed-up*, preprint available in https://arxiv.org/abs/2405.03293.
+Code of our paper *Deep Learning and genetic algorithms for cosmological Bayesian inference speed-up*, accepted in Physical Review D, available at https://arxiv.org/abs/2405.03293.

 ## Repository Structure